MileHacker Logo

 • Provide your passport and completed immigration card.

-• Provide biological data (fingerprints and a photograph).
+• Provide biometric data (fingerprints and a photograph).

-• Answer brief questions from the immigration officer regarding your visit purpose and duration.
+• Answer brief questions from the immigration officer regarding your objective of the visit and duration.

 • After immigration, proceed to baggage claim and then customs, where you submit a declaration form.